-Excessive amounts of noise can cause significant annoyance and disturbance to people's daily lives.
-This chapter considers the noise in non-aviation sectors, explores noise monitoring and modelling techniques, and explains how noise may impact communities living near to sources of (non-aviation) noise and how noise exposure is communicated to those communities.
-Noise mitigation and reduction strategies are also assessed to study the possibility to be transferable to the aviation sector.
+When sound exposure becomes excessive, it can significantly impact people’s daily lives through disturbance and annoyance.
+This section considers noise associated with other non-aviation sectors.
+It explores noise monitoring and modelling techniques, explains how noise may impact communities living near to sources of (non-aviation) noise and how noise exposure is communicated to those communities.
+Noise mitigation and reduction strategies are also assessed to determine whether they may be transferable to the aviation sector.

 The key non-aviation sectors affecting local communities are: